flackenstein/scheduler-web/README.md

 ### API Server

-Checkout the well-api-demo project, and build/start/dev.
+Checkout the scheduler-api project, and build/start/dev.
 See documentation there.